"Malta's capital city Valletta will be the European Capital of Culture 2018"

 Day 11: San Giovanni Rotondo - Lanciano - Loreto - Assisi

-After breakfast, you will head to Lanciano.
-Upon arrival in Lanciano, celebrate Mass at the Church of St. Longinus.
-This Church is the site of the Eucharistic Miracle that occurred in the eighth century.
-At the time of the Miracle, there was a Basilian monk who struggled with the belief in the real presence of The Lord Jesus in the Eucharist.
-During the time of Mass, the monk, with doubt in his voice, said the "Words of Consecration" and the bread turned into living flesh, and the wine transformed into live blood.
-There will be some free time to explore Lanciano, before continuing toward the Adriatic coast to the great Marian shrine of Loreto to visit the Holy House of Nazareth, and the beautiful Madonna of Loreto.
-More than 50 Pope's have made a pilgrimage to the house transported by angels to this hill in central Italy, in 1294.
-Tradition has it that this is the house in which Mary first prayed the Magnificat, in which Jesus grew to manhood, and in which the Holy Family lived.
-Continue on to Assisi, the hometown of St. Francis.
-Upon arrival in Assisi, you will enjoy dinner, before retiring to your room for a restful night's sleep.
+After breakfast, you we leave for Assisi.
+On the way we stop in Lanciano for private Mass at the Convent/Church of Saint Francis built on top of the antique Church of St. Longinus – the site of a Eucharistic Miracle that occurred in the eighth century.
+At the time of the miracle, there was a Basilian monk, who struggled with the belief in the Real Presence in the Eucharist.
+During the time of Mass, the monk, with doubt in his voice, said the words of consecration and the bread and wine transformed into physical flesh and blood.
+Leave for Marian shrine of Loreto to visit the Holy House of Nazareth and the beautiful Madonna of Loreto.
+Tradition holds that this is the house in which Mary first prayed the Magnificat, in which Jesus grew to manhood, and in which the Holy Family lived, before it was transported several times by angels, to its current location.
+End the day in Assisi, hometown of St. Francis and St. Clare, with dinner and overnight at your hotel.

 Day 12: Assisi (The Life of a Saint that inspired a Holy Father)